 10 Types Of Goth Music

 Goth subculture is an often misjudged expressive and diverse subculture.
-Originating in the 1970s, the Goth subculture is a sum of fashion styles, musical tastes, preferences, perspectives on life, and belief systems that find beauty in the dark, mysterious and morbid.
+Originating in the late-1970s, the Goth subculture is a sum of fashion styles, musical tastes, preferences, perspectives on life, and belief systems that find beauty in the dark, mysterious, and morbid.

 Gothic subculture was born from the fans of bands like The Cure, Banshees, Joy Division, Siouxsie, and others.
 The music scene and the fashion styles of these bands’ fans inspired the Gothic perspective, eventually becoming a culture.
 Today, there are many goths in countries like Japan, Germany, and the United States.